-While touring with the Melvin Sparks Band, organist Beau Sasser and drummer Bill Carbone discovered they shared a deep passion for Zappa's music.
-They tossed around the idea of doing a Zappa organ trio, but the trick was finding the perfect third member for the job.
+Organist Beau Sasser and drummer Bill Carbone discovered a shared passion for Frank Zappa while touring together in the band of guitarist Melvin Sparks.
+They daydreamed of a trio in the organ-funk style that performed nothing but Zappa, but who would complete the triumvirate and serve as the missing-link to bridge the two genres was a mystery.
 When guitarist/vocalist Tim Palmieri, a diehard Zappa fan, ended up on a string of regular Wednesday night funk gigs with The Beau Sasser Trio in November 2011, the Z3 was born.
-All three musicians knew each other from years working in the Northeast music scene, their chemistry was obvious, and the transition to Z3 was as smooth as passage of quintuplets in 7/8.
-Audiences loved the Z3 as well; the initial shows in Northampton, MA were performed to capacity crowds and rave reviews.
+The three musicians knew each other from years working in the Northeast music scene, their chemistry was undeniable, and the transition from pickup band to the Z3 was as smooth as passage of quintuplets in 9/8.

 Tim Palmieri (www.timpalmieri.com)

-Tim Palmieri has made a name for himself as one of the most impressive young guitarists on the national music scene today.
-Playing with his bands Kung Fu and The Breakfast alongside artists such as moe., Umphrey's McGee, Tea Leaf Green, and Phish's Mike Gordon, the New Haven native has amassed a loyal following of obsessive fans who keep tabs on just about every note.
+Tim Palmieri is one of the most impressive guitarists on the national music scene today.
+Playing with his bands Kung Fu and The Breakfast alongside artists such as moe., Umphrey’s McGee, Tea Leaf Green, and Phish’s Mike Gordon, the New Haven native has amassed a loyal following of obsessive fans who keep tabs on just about every note.

 While prominent in the jam scene for his aggressive and improvisational guitar style, Palmieri has grown equally comfortable behind an acoustic guitar and tours tirelessly as a solo performer.
 His acoustic showcases are peppered with a mix of thoughtful originals, classic covers and unexpected rarities, each of which he makes his own through a distinctive style of rhythmic looping.

 At the same time, Palmieri refuses to get too comfortable as a performer and thrives on challenging himself in new ways.
-He has twice covered the entire Beatles catalogue in alphabetical order and keeps fans guessing by playing in improvisational jazz bands.
-His latest project - which goes by the name Kung Fu - has been hailed as a modern super group and has already made a splash on the national scene.
+He has covered the entire Beatles catalogue in alphabetical order and knows a shocking number of FZ tunes among so many others.
+His current main project, Kung Fu, has been hailed as a modern super group.

 Beau Sasser (www.beausasser.com)